todogroup/ospology/ospo-book/content/en/_index.md

 <p><img class="mt-3 mb-3" src="/images/homepage/colorful-houses.jpg" alt="Colorful houses with people"></p>

-As you explore the terms and concepts in this book, we encourage you to use the resources and links provided.
-And if you have any suggestions for additional terms or resources that we should include, please don't hesitate to open an Issue or include new terms by opening a PR!
+As you explore the content of this book, we encourage you to use it within your organization.
+And if you have any suggestions for additional content that we should include, please don't hesitate to open an issue or include new content by opening a PR by using the links in the sidebar!

 ## License